Rabbi Azriel C. Fellner

 He served as president of the Interfaith Area Clergy, as part of the ethics board and pastoral care unit in various hospitals.
 He has formed Klezmer bands as well as youth choirs nationally.

-Cantor Martin serves on the Executive Council of the Cantors Assembly and recently published a CD containing over fifty years of articles on Hazzanut and Jewish Music as well as the proceedings of the Cantors Assembly Conventions which has been distributed worldwide.
+Cantor Martin will serve as Cantor for his 2nd year with Tov Tours and Passover Kosher Cruises.
+He serves on the Executive Council of the Cantors Assembly and recently published a CD containing over fifty years of articles on Hazzanut and Jewish Music as well as the proceedings of the Cantors Assembly Conventions which has been distributed worldwide.
 Considered an expert in the field of computer music, he has conducted workshops for Cantors.

 Dr. Abraham J. Gittelson